Beorhthelm of Stafford

-Beorhthelm (also Bertelin, Bertram and Bettelin) was an Anglo-Saxon saint about whom the only evidence is legendary.
+Beorhthelm (also Bertelin, Bertoline, Bertram and Bettelin) was an Anglo-Saxon saint about whom the only evidence is legendary.
 He is said to have had a hermitage on the island of Bethnei, which later became the town of Stafford.
 Later he went to a more hilly area, possibly near Ilam, where he died.
-Beorhthelm (Bertram) of Stafford is venerated as a saint in the Eastern Orthodox Church and Catholic Church, with a feast day on 10 August.
+Beorhthelm of Stafford is venerated as a saint in the Eastern Orthodox Church and Catholic Church, with a feast day on 10 August.

 Name

 Beorhthelm's name appears in a very wide range of spellings, partly reflecting scribal error, partly folk-etymological identification with other names prominent in Christian tradition, such as Bartholomew.
 Jane Crawford concluded that his name was either Bertelm or Bertelin.
 More recently, John Blair has preferred the former option, using the standardised Old English spelling Beorhthelm.
 Nonetheless, some scholars stick with the spelling Bertellin this is used in the Life of this saint.